Targeting of law firms and lawyers under the second Trump administration: Administration reaction

 In remarks delivered with the Governor of Louisiana, President Trump told reporters that he thinks "The law firms have to behave themselves, and we've proven that."
 White House press secretary Karoline Leavitt told The New York Times: "Big Law continues to bend the knee to President Trump because they know they were wrong, and he looks forward to putting their pro bono legal concessions toward implementing his America First agenda."

+Following similar deals agreed with the Trump presidency by major law firms Willkie Farr & Gallagher and Skadden, Arps, Slate, Meagher & Flom, the president was quoted as statingThey're all bending and saying: "Sir, thank you very much."
+Nobody can believe it.
+Law firms are just saying: "Where do I sign?
+Where do I sign?"

-On April 8, 2025, Donald Trump commented on the situation by stating "Have you noticed that lots of law firms have been signing up with Trump? ... $100 million, another $100 million for, uh, damages that they've done.
+On April 8, 2025, Donald Trump commented further on the situation, stating "Have you noticed that lots of law firms have been signing up with Trump?... $100 million, another $100 million for, uh, damages that they've done.
 They give you $100 million and then they announce that, 'But we have done nothing wrong.'
 And I agree, they've done nothing wrong.
 But what the hell, they give me a lot of money considering they've done nothing wrong."

+On March 2, 2026, Department of Justice voluntarily asked the United States Court of Appeals for the District of Columbia Circuit to dismiss its appeals of the four lower court judgments in the cases.
+The Trump administration then changed its mind, and the next day the Department of Justice asked the appeals court to allow it to continue its appeals in the four cases.
+Two weeks later, the court granted the Department's motion to withdraw its motion to dismiss the appeals.